matn7/Google-Platform-Notes/flashcard/GoogleCloudPlatform.md

 By automating the creation and management of resources, it ensures consistency, reduces the potential for human error, and supports efficient deployment processes.

-7) Discuss the significance of Identity and Access Management (IAM) in managing GCP environments.
+7) Discuss the significance of Identity and Access Management (IAM) in managing GCP environments?
 Answer: Identity and Access Management (IAM) in GCP is crucial for securing and managing access to GCP resources.
 It allows administrators to define who (identity) has access to which resources and what actions they can perform (roles and permissions).
 This granularity helps in implementing the principle of least privilege, reducing the risk of